CBSE Class 10 Science Syllabus 2022-23

 Chapter-9 Reflection & Refraction

-- Reflection of light by curved surfaces; Images formed by spherical mirrors, centre of curvature, principal axis, principal focus, focal length, mirror formula (Derivation not required),magnification.
+- Reflection of light by curved surfaces; Images formed by spherical mirrors, center of curvature, principal axis, principal focus, focal length, mirror formula (Derivation not required), magnification.
 Refraction; Laws of refraction, refractive index.

 - Refraction of light by spherical lens; Image formed by spherical lenses; Lens formula(Derivation not required); Magnification.
 Power of a lens.

-- Functioning of a lens in human eye, defects of vision and their corrections, applications of spherical mirrors and lenses.
+- Functioning of a lens in the human eye, defects of vision and their corrections, and applications of spherical mirrors and lenses.

-- Refraction of light through a prism, dispersion of light, scattering of light, applications in dailylife (excluding colour of the sun at sunrise and sunset).
+- Refraction of light through a prism, dispersion of light, scattering of light, and applications in daily life (excluding the color of the sun at sunrise and sunset).

 Unit IV: Effects of Current